 We also welcomed Dalu Thebe and Ben Hodge to the troupe, both of whom have yet to play a live show but have been in plenty of livestream ones!

 In 2020 we learned that the show will go on…line and that laughter really is the best medicine… At least until we all get vaccinated anyway.

 We continued with monthly online shows throughout the year but were delighted when venues could finally re-open from May.
 We were delighted to be back at Waterside Arts and also took ComedySportz to the Buxton Fringe Festival though uncertainty around restrictions meant we were unable to make it to the Edinburgh Festival Fringe.
 We were finally able to bring the Totally Improvised Musical to audiences and for the return of our Improvised Pantomime and face-to-face workshops.

 We had to scale back our 20th anniversary plans this year but were so pleased that we were able to go ahead with a weekend of shows at Waterside Arts and Chorley Theatre in November.
 It was a joy to return to the venue where it all began to a wonderful crowd including the Mayor and Mayoress.
 Thank you to everyone who watched and continues to support our shows.

-We have plenty planned for next year and we can’t wait to see what the year ahead has in store.
+We can’t wait to see what the year ahead has in store.
 Spaces on our next batch of workshops are currently available and we already have plans to return to the Brighton and Edinburgh Fringe festivals.
 To find out more about all of the exciting shows and workshops in our future be sure to sign up to our monthly mailing list!

 We’ve had a fantastic run so far and want to say a big thank you to all of the players who have been part of that journey.
 We also want to say a special thank you to all of the audiences that have laughed and played with us over the years.
-ComedySportz UK remains dedicated to comedy for all audiences… here’s to the next 18 years!
+We couldn't do these shows without you!